begrif/mazing/README.md

    * code to test distance.c functions
    * ascii only output
    * TODO: needs better test cases for longest path solving
+3. testmazeimg
+   * code to test maze to image functions
+   * makes many color variation versions of serpentine maze
+   * PNG and PNM output
+4. testmazeimgstdout
+   * code to test maze to image writepnm() for standard out case
+   * demos a custom drawcell() function
+   * PNM output of a single solved maze

 In progress:

-1. mazeimg
-   * currently maze to image functions and test code for those
-   * png output for RGBA, RGB, GA (gray + alpha) in either 8 or 16 bits
-   * png output for Gray in 1, 2, 4, 8, or 16 bits
-   * pnm (pgm) output for gray in 8 bits
-   * TODO: finish pnm output, finish test code, separate library from test

 General code
 ------------